 I admire people who have a vast depth of knowledge on a particular subject.

 Specifically, I love hearing them talk with passion and confidence.
 I’m in awe of people who are students of life and always appear to be learning something.
 Whether it is teaching themselves to play guitar or embarking upon a diploma in a topic of interest.
 These people have a real focus, determination, and zest.
 These people all have strong personalities!

 When we embrace learning in later life we are both broadening our horizons and developing ourselves as a person.
 This promotes positive change and growth.

 If you always do what you’ve always done, you’ll always get what you’ve always got.Henry Ford

-I recently completed a diploma in sport massage therapy.
+I recently completed a diploma in sports massage therapy.
 The learning process has armed me with tools to help myself and my running, it has also added another string to my bow.
-I can earn money from this skill or simply use it to add to my growing expertise in the running, health and wellbeing world.
+I can earn money from this skill or simply use it to add to my growing expertise in the running, health, and wellbeing world.